mcorybillington/mcorybillington.github.io/_pages/about.md

 [Hardware Hacking: The Easy Way In...](https://www.youtube.com/watch?v=MnyRjA-9WQM) | [The Pwn School Project](https://pwnschool.com/) | [Phillip Wylie](https://twitter.com/PhillipWylie)
 [Interview With A Red Teamer - Cory Billington](https://www.youtube.com/watch?v=L1v4CBr_IOw) | [cwinfosec](https://www.youtube.com/channel/UCFSN5ly66Lw_H_R4uX2cF0A) | [cwinfosec](https://twitter.com/cwinfosec)

+## Tools
+### SharpFind
+[SharpFind](https://github.com/mcorybillington/SharpFind) is a tool written to provide some of the useful features of the Unix tool `find`, such as writable files, recently modified files, wildcard searching, and it can identify .NET assemblies.
+Since it is written in .NET, you can use it over C2 in Cobalt Strike with `execute-assembly` or Covenant using `Assembly`.
+### sshspray
+[sshspray](https://github.com/mcorybillington/sshspray) is a multi-threaded python tool that can be used to spray ssh keys or passwords across a large number of hosts.
+I wrote this application as [hydra](https://en.wikipedia.org/wiki/Hydra_(software)) did not have the capability to provide an SSH key.